George W. Owings III: Career

 In December 2014, Governor-elect Larry Hogan announced that he would appoint Owings as Secretary of the Maryland Department of Veterans Affairs.
 He took office on January 22, 2015, and was sworn in on February 13.
 He served in that role until the end of Hogan's tenure as governor.
 Following the end of his tenure, state inspectors released a series of reports documenting allegations of abuse and neglect at the Charlotte Hall Veterans Home, the state's only veterans home, which Owings said he was first made aware of in "late 2021, early 2022" and had never discussed the conditions at the veterans home with Hogan.
 He faulted the COVID-19 pandemic for straining resources at Charlotte Hall, but said that he would "take the blame" for the issues.
 The Maryland General Assembly passed legislation to increase oversight over the Charlotte Hill Veterans Home in response to these reports in 2023, and the Maryland Board of Public Works voted to award a $159 million contract with PruittHealth to oversee the veterans home.

 Owings was director of Operation Raise the Roof, a veteran outreach program.

 Personal life

-Owing was married to his wife, Louise Carroll, whom he later divorced.
-Together, they had one son.
-His partner was Katherine Marie Boyd.
+Owings was married to his wife, Louise Carroll, whom he later divorced.
+Together, they had one son, George W. IV.
+Owings's partner was Katherine Marie Boyd.

-Owings died at his home in Calvert County on October 31, 2023, at age 78.
+Owings died in Calvert County on October 31, 2023, at age 78.
 Following the news of his death, Governor Larry Hogan and Chesapeake Beach expressed their condolences.
 His funeral was attended by Hogan, Bob Ehlrich, U.S. Representative Steny Hoyer, and Maryland Veterans Affairs Secretary Anthony Woods.

 Owings' decorations and medals include the Presidential Unit Citation, Navy Unit Commendation with Bronze Star Device, Navy and Marine Corps Medal and the Vietnam Service Medal with Silver Star Device.